satyamsah/golang-docker/readme.md

 4. Optional: The output will be dynamically generated in the docker container in the `output` directory.
 Enter into the container using following command:
    `docker exec -it /bin/bash multiple-files-wc-ctr` and `cd /output` to see the output file

-6. Pre-saved sample outfile "multiplefiles-sample-output" for refrence.
+6. Pre-saved sample outfile "multiplefiles-sample-output.csv" for refrence.